daleshawnee/daleshawnee/README.md

 - 👋 Hi, I’m @daleshawnee
-- 👀 I’m interested in learning about blockchain
+- 👀 I’m interested in learning about everything!
-- 🌱 I’m currently learning nothing
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on anything
+- 💞️ I’m looking to collaborate on things i like
 - 📫 How to reach me email

 <!---